MayaShenHongyu/VR-file-generator/UserManual.md

 #### Understanding JSON

 JSON (JavaScript Object Notation) is a lightweight data-interchange format.
 It is easy for humans to read and write.
-This file generator generate JSON files that configure VR experiments, and you can also customize the different forms with JSON files.
+This file generator generate JSON files that configure VR experiments; **it is also the file format for customizing two forms: Configuration File Form and Object Form.**

-In JSON, values must be one of the following data types:
+In JSON, a value must be one of the following data types:

 -   a string: sequence of characters in double quotes
     -   e.g. `"this is a string"`